-One of the most well-known Christmas in Australia facts is that the holiday falls on one of the hottest months of the year in the country.
+One of the most well-known facts about Christmas in Australia is that the holiday falls on one of the hottest months of the year in the country.
 Perhaps this is why more and more Australians are choosing to celebrate Christmas in July.
 The cooler temperatures during this month allow them to have a more traditional celebration that they cannot enjoy in the heat.
-But regardless of whether you are celebrating Christmas in Australia in July or December, there is one thing you can be sure of – you will have an unforgettable time!
+But regardless of whether you are celebrating Christmas in Australia traditions in July or December, there is one thing you can be sure of – you will have an unforgettable time!
+So find out how it is celebrated and what you must look forward to while visiting this wonderful country during Christmas season.

 1. Blue Mountains: Enjoy A Traditional Roast

-Although many Australians still celebrate Christmas Day with a traditional roast in December, the intense heat during this time of the year can make it a little difficult to truly enjoy the feast.
+Although many Australians still celebrate Christmas in Australia food with a traditional roast in December, the intense heat during this time of the year can make it a little difficult to truly enjoy the feast.
 This is why you should head to the Blue Mountains in July for a traditional celebration complete with a crackling fire.
 You can enjoy a Yuletide experience in any of the many hotels and restaurants in the Blue Mountains.
+Looking for more options on where to spend christmas in australia?
+Read further!

 Must Visit: The Lookout restaurant, which gives you jaw-dropping views of the Three Sisters and surrounding valleys